Development

 Git conventions

 For multiple bugs fixed within a single commit, list the bugs out individually.
-For example:

 After that, the commit should explain why the changes are being made and any notes that future readers should know for context.